ymorsi7/LinearRegressionAssembly/README.md

-# LinearRegressionAssembly
+# Stochastic Gradient Descent with Assembly (LEGv8)
 Linear regression model created with assembly LEGv8 architecture (June 2021)

 ### Pranav Maddireddy, Yusuf Morsi; June 3rd 2021

 ## Foreword (Feb 2023)

-My friend, Pranav, and I submitted this project as freshmen electrical engineering students at UC San Diego in June 2021.
+My friend, Pranav, and I submitted this project for our Computer Organization course (ECE30) as freshmen electrical engineering students at UC San Diego in June 2021.
 The assignment's goal was to write a program that implements linear regression on a 2D list of points using stochastic gradient descent (SGD) to learn a line that passes through as many points as possible.

 ## Loss Function